-The following Management's Discussion and Analysis ("MD&A") of Wolfden Resources Corporation should be read in conjunction with the consolidated financial statements for the nine months ended September 30, 2022 with a comparative period for the nine months ended September 30, 2021 and the notes thereto.
+The following Management's Discussion and Analysis ("MD&A") of Wolfden Resources Corporation ("Wolfden" or the "Corporation") should be read in conjunction with the consolidated financial statements for the year ended December 31, 2022 with a comparative period for the year ended December 31, 2021 and the notes thereto.
 The Corporation's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise stated, all amounts discussed herein are denominated in Canadian dollars.
-This MD&A was prepared as of November 25, 2022 and all information is current as of such date.
+This MD&A was prepared as of May 24, 2023, and all information is current as of such date.
 Readers are encouraged to read the Corporation's public information filings on SEDAR at www.sedar.com.